Dalagang Bukid: Production

 Prior to Dalagang Bukid, several foreigners had directed and produced films in the Philippines, including Edward Meyer Gross's Vida y Muerte del Dr. José Rizal (1912) and Albert Yearsley's Walang Sugat (1912).
 Inspired by the foreign filmmakers, photo studio owner José Nepomuceno became interested in moving pictures and purchased equipment from Gross's Rizalina Film Manufacturing Company.
 On May 15, 1917, Nepomuceno set up the film production company Malayan Movies.

-After producing short news reels and documentaries, Nepomuceno decided to direct and produce an adaptation of Hermogenes Ilagan and Leon Ignacio's popular sarsuwela Dalagang Bukid.
+After producing short newsreels and documentaries, Nepomuceno decided to direct and produce an adaptation of Hermogenes Ilagan and Leon Ignacio's popular sarsuwela Dalagang Bukid.
 The sarsuwela was first staged in 1917 by Compañia de Zarzuela Ilagan at the Teatro Zorilla.
-It stared Atang de la Rama, who reprised her role in Nepomuceno's film adaptation.
+It starred Atang de la Rama, who reprised her role in Nepomuceno's film adaptation.

 Release

-The film premiered on September 12, 1919 at Teatro de la Comedia before moving to the Empire Theatre.
-Although it is a silent film, during its theatrical run, its lead actress Atang de la Rama would standby in the theater's wings to sing the theme song "Nabasag ang Banga" (The Clay Pot Broke) as the film played.
+The film premiered on September 12, 1919, at Teatro de la Comedia before moving to the Empire Theatre.
+Although it is a silent film, during its theatrical run, its lead actress Atang de la Rama would stand in the theater's wings to sing the theme song "Nabasag ang Banga" (The Clay Pot Broke) as the film played.

 The film was a box office success, making a ₱90,000 return after a week of screening.

 Reception

 The film received mixed reviews upon release.
-The Manila Nueva found that it is "a realistic portrait of many Filipino families, although its pessimistic tone is a bit exaggerated."
+The Manila Nueva found that it to be "a realistic portrait of many Filipino families, although its pessimistic tone is a bit exaggerated."
 Meanwhile, The Citizen criticized the film for being "all that the play is not" and "an incoherent jumble of scenes that border on the childish and the ridiculous and the exotic."

 Themes

 Despite its earlier negative review, a contemporary article published in The Citizen associated Dalagang Bukid with the rise of a national consciousness in cinema.
 It suggested that the film would be "the forerunner of many more films that have for their motif the depicting of the Philippine life and social conditions peculiar to the type of our culture and civilization."
 The article added that "the motion picture appears to have some bearing on the subject" of Philippine independence from American occupation.

 Film historian Nadi Tofighian suggests that the choice of a Tagalog sarsuwela as source material for his first film meant José Nepomuceno wanted to show typical Filipino life against growing "Americanisation."
 He draws attention to the "central role and symbolic value" of Filipino national hero José Rizal, whose portrait hangs in the home of the film's heroine Angelita.

 Nepomuceno himself declared that his film company's purpose was to make films "to the conditions and tastes of the country," which Filipino film historian Nick Deocampo considers a pitch towards nationalism against the influence of America.
-Deocampo highlights, however, that the declaration fails to consider the Spanish colonial influence on the source material and subsequent film.
+Deocampo highlights, however, that the declaration fails to consider the Spanish colonial influence on the source material and the subsequent film.